 First day at uni ✔️ It feels weird to be back at school after a three-month break, but I think I'll quickly get back to my usual rhythm.
 My first class went great and I think I'm going to like it! #college #udes #collegeblogger #university #lifestyleblogger #lblogger #planning #organizing #canadianblogger

 My Tuesday class is weirdly built.
-The class only lasts for an hour and a half instead of the usual 3 hours, but I have to get to class on Wednesday for a workshop that lasts 50 minutes.
+The class only lasts an hour and a half instead of the usual 3 hours, but I have to get to class on Wednesday for a workshop that lasts 50 minutes.

-The class is called Stratégies de recherche documentaire, meaning that is a class where I’ll be learning how to make proper research.
+The class is called Stratégies de recherche documentaire, meaning that is a class where I’ll be learning how to do proper research.
 Then again, it sounded like a lot of work, but I can already tell this is going to be so useful for the rest of my college years!
 In communication, we have to do a lot of research and learning a few tips and tools certainly won’t hurt!

 This was my most exhausting day of the week!
 I showed up on campus in the morning for my workshop of Tuesday’s class.
 This week, it consisted of visiting the campus’s libraries!
 Not only did we tour the main library and were introduced to all the services it has to offer, but we also quickly visited our faculty’s documentation center.
-The class was short and I went home to eat lunch, before heading over to campus an hour later for my next class!
+The class was short and I went home to eat lunch, before heading over to campus an hour later for my next class.

 My Wednesday afternoon class is called Norme et analyse.
-This is a class where I’ll learning the basic and complex grammar rules in French.
+This is a class where I’ll be learning the basic and complex grammar rules in French.

 The teacher presented us the class and gave us our first bit of theory and I felt like dying.
 The class is sooooo boring!
-I feel like I already know all the rules that were presented (except a few exceptions) and I don’t think I’ll be learning a lot of new things.
+I feel like I already know all the rules that were presented (except for a few exceptions) and I don’t think I’ll be learning a lot of new things.
 I absolutely hate grammar, but the class is mandatory in order for me to get my communication degree.
 I can already tell that I’m going to hate Wednesdays…

-At night, I returned on campus for my ESL test (English as a Second Language).
+At night, I returned to campus for my ESL test (English as a Second Language).
 This was really exceptional, but it was basically a classification test to verify our capacities in English and to put us in classes at our levels during our college years.
 I got ENG, which is the highest level available.
 I was really exhausted during and after the test, so I went straight to bed!

 Thursday was exceptionally the last day of the week for me.
 We had Friday off for orientation day in our faculty.